byeo089/byeo089/README.md

 - 👋 Hi, I’m @byeo089
 - 👀 I’m interested in full stack software development and building applications.
-- 🌱 I use React.js, .NET Core/C#, SQL as my primary technology stack.
-I am also learning React.js, Node.js, Express.js, and MongoDB on my free time.
+- 🌱 I use React.js, .NET Core/C#, SQL as my main tech stack.
+I am also learning Node.js, Express.js, and MongoDB on my free time.
 - 💞️ I’m looking to collaborate on open source projects.
 Lets talk
 - 📫 How to reach me | [Linkedin](http://linkedin.com/in/brian-yeo089)